jschnab/systems_design/pastebin/README.md

 ### User quotas and text limitations

-Unauthenticated users will be allowed 10 "pastes" per day, while authenticated users will be allowed 100 pastes per day.
+Unauthenticated users will be allowed to store 10 texts per day, while authenticated users will be allowed 100 texts per day.
 We could have a paid subscription with increased user quotas.

 A text is a string of UTF-8 characters and can be up to 512 KB.